Iranians confront a post-Khamenei reality with relief, disbelief and anxiety

 Outside of Iran, in cities from Los Angeles to London, segments of the Iranian diaspora gathered in spontaneous celebrations, with Khamenei’s death marking a happy end to an era they had long opposed from afar.

-Meanwhile, as the country enters an unpredictable new chapter, Iranians in the country are still looking for a path towards freedom.
+Meanwhile, as the country enters an unpredictable new chapter, Iranians in the country are still looking for a path toward freedom.

 Editor’s note: The Iranians quoted in this article spoke to CNN under the condition of anonymity, citing security concerns.